bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 #### Scope
 Constructor, OptionalFunctionalTerm, MandatoryFunctionalTerm, OptionalPredicate, MandatoryPredicate, Variable, VariadicVariableMany, VariadicVariableMany1
 #### ValueList
 Class (list of nodes, from which this class inherits).
 These can be class nodes or primitive objects.
-The values are only added if they were previously declared in the code.
+Class nodes are only added if they were previously declared in the code while a primitive object is added when a it is the root a class inherits from.

 ---